-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis radiographic, fluoroscopic, mobile and tomographic equipment requirements and design.
+The content also provides a basic knowledge of quality control.

 RADS 1302: RADIOGRAPHIC IMAGING EQUIPMENT II